buildpacks/docs/content/docs/app-journey.md

 Now hit [`localhost:8080`](http://localhost:8080) in your favorite browser and take a minute to enjoy the view.
 <!--+- end+-->
 <!--+ `
-Now hit open the port "8080" of your host in your favorite browser and take a minute to enjoy the view.
+Now open your favorite browser and point it to port "8080" of your host and take a minute to enjoy the view.

 On Katacoda you can do this by [clicking here](https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com) ` +-->